jeremycx/node-LDAP/README.md

 -----

 * Close() currently does nothing.
-* Search() needs to accept a list of attributes to return.
 * Need error callbacks on all methods.
 * Need better server-disconnect handling (currently all inflight queries get lost).
 * timeout handling
 * proper packaging required, with package.json and all that goodness.
 * LDAP updates are not planned (at this time).
+* rename module to something that makes more semantic sense